 To assess the uptake of radionuclides into plant material, vegetation samples are collected in the same areas where soil samples are collected at the ambient air monitoring stations (see Figure 4.1).
-Samples are collected annually and analyzed for transuranic radionuclides (americium-241, neptunium-237, plutonium-238, and plutonium-239/240), technetium-99, uranium, and uranium isotopes (uranium-233/234, uranium-235, uranium-236, and uranium-238) in accordance with the DOE Environmental Monitoring Plan for the Portsmouth Gaseous Diffusion Plant.
+Samples are collected annually and analyzed for transuranic radionuclides (americium-241, neptunium-237, plutonium-238, and plutonium-239/240), technetium-99, uranium, and uranium isotopes (uranium-233/234, uranium-235/236, and uranium-238) in accordance with the DOE Environmental Monitoring Plan for the Portsmouth Gaseous Diffusion Plant.
+No radionuclides were detected in the vegetation samples collected in 2013.